-There is also a version of FES available that uses a nerve stimulator that is surgically implanted.
-However the versions that are worn are much more commonly used, and wired as well as wireless versions are now available.
+There is also a version of FES available that uses a nerve stimulator that is surgically implanted, although usually this is only available privately.
+The versions that are worn are much more commonly used, and wired as well as wireless versions are now available.

 As well as being a treatment for foot drop FES can also be used in rehabilitation, complementing physiotherapy techniques, often to assist with movements in muscles that have become weak.
 This allows you to build up strength and range of movement.
 This may also help with reducing spasticity and sometimes in reducing swelling, depending on the cause.